The compact support property for solutions to stochastic heat equations with stable noise: Stable stochastic integration

 We define the stochastic integral as a process indexed by $s \in (0,t]$ for fixed $t>0$, as we have no use for the stochastic integral defined on $(0,\infty)$ in this work.
+The extension to a process on $(0,\infty)$ is, however, standard.
 Our convention is that the stochastic integral at time $0$ is equal to $0$, and with this extension we define a process on $[0,t]$.
+For the class of integrands considered, this convention makes the integral right continuous at time $0$.
+(This can be proved as a consequence of Proposition~\ref{prop_isometryint}.)
+We adopt the notation